truevault-safe/truevault-react-js-sample-app/WALKTHROUGH.md

 Enter text in the Summary and Description fields and click **Submit Diagnosis** to submit a review.
 You will be taken back to the "My Cases" screen where you will no longer see the case you just reviewed.

-Click logout when you are finished.
+Click the **Logout** button in the top navigation bar when you are finished.

 <img src="ReviewCase.png">